Yapto Soerjosoemarno

-Yapto Soelistyo Soerjosoemarno is an Indonesian politician who is known as the leader of Pancasila Youth, an organization of quasi-official political gangsters that supported the New Order military dictatorship of Suharto, while also engaging in other lucrative but unofficial criminal acts.
-Pancasila Youth played an important role in supporting Soeharto's military coup in 1965: they ran death squads for the Indonesian army, murdering thousands of alleged communists across Indonesia, mainly in the province of North Sumatra.
+Yapto Soelistyo Soerjosoemarno (born 16 December 1949, in Surakarta, Central Java) is an Indonesian politician who is known as the leader of Pancasila Youth, an organization of quasi-official political gangsters that supported the New Order military dictatorship of Suharto, while also engaging in other lucrative but unofficial criminal acts.
+Pancasila Youth supported the 1965 transition to the New Order under Suharto, they ran death squads for the Indonesian army, murdering thousands of alleged communists across Indonesia, mainly in the province of North Sumatra.

 Early life

 He was born 16 December 1949, in Surakarta, Central Java.
 His father, Ir.
 KPN.
 Soetarjo Soerjosoemarno, is a member of the Mangkunegaran Javanese nobility.
-Soerjosoemarno is also an expert in topography and geodesy.
+Soerjosoemarno studied topography and geodesy.
 He finished his education at the Delft University of Technology in the Netherlands.
 His mother, Dolly Zegerius, was a naturalised Indonesian citizen of Jewish Dutch origin and a competitive contract bridge player who represented Indonesia at the Southeast Asian Games.

 Career

 Yapto Soerjosoemarno is known as the leader of Pancasila Youth, an organization of semi-official political gangsters that supported the New Order military dictatorship of Soeharto.
-Pancasila Youth played an important role in supporting Soeharto's military coup in 1965.
-They ran death squads for the Indonesian army, murdering thousands of alleged communists and Chinese Indonesians across the province of North Sumatra.
-The leaders of these death squads, Effendy Nasution, Jan Pahrum Lubis, Roshiman, and others selected Yapto to lead Pancasila Youth in 1980.
-In addition to leading Pancasila Youth, Yapto also leads a political party formally affiliated with Pancasila Youth called the Patriot Party.
-The Patriot Party is known for its loyalty to the family of former Indonesian President, the late General Suharto.
+Pancasila Youth supported the 1965 transition to the New Order under Suharto They ran death squads for the Indonesian army, murdering thousands of alleged communists and Chinese Indonesians across the province of North Sumatra.
+The leaders of these death squads, Effendy Nasution, Jan Pahrum Lubis, Roshiman, and others selected Yapto to lead Pancasila Youth in 1980.Soerjosoemarno is the chairman of the Pancasila Youth and the Patriot Party.
+The Patriot Party maintains formal ties to the family of former Indonesian President Suharto.
 Yapto is also a lawyer and owns a law firm in South Jakarta, Indonesia.

 Yapto also heads other 'youth gangs'.

 On 12 March 2011, Yapto received a bomb disguised as a book named Apakah Masih Ada Pancasila (Does the Pancasila still exist?).

-Yapto featured in the award-winning 2012 documentary The Act of Killing, in which he is shown as a wealthy and misogynistic he-man.
+Soerjosoemarno appeared in the 2012 documentary The Act of Killing, which depicts his lifestyle and leadership of Pancasila Youth.
 He has threatened to sue the film's director or producers.